AfrikaBurn/TMI/docs/design.md

 To ensure a consistent experience apps follow the same layout of functionality.
-Check out the [Layout Guide](./layout-guide.md) if you're implementing an app front-end or want to create your own TMI app.
+Check out the [Layout Guide](./layout-guide.md) if you're skinning an app or want to build your own.

 ## Administration